MiriamLL/seamonas/README.md

 - `PIC_AREA_ANALYSED`: Surface area of the image.
 Some variation is expected.
 Data type: numeric (6 decimals).<br>
-- `GLARE`: Numerical codes specifying sun glare intensity on the image, recorded at regular intervals Values expected are 0 = No glare; 1 = Low glare; 2 = Medium glare; 3 = Strong glare.
+- `GLARE`: Numerical codes specifying sun glare intensity on the image, recorded at regular intervals.
+Values expected are 0 = No glare; 1 = Low glare; 2 = Medium glare; 3 = Strong glare.
 Data type: numeric (1 character). <br>
-- `SEASTATE`: Numerical codes specifying sea state on the image, recorded at regular intervals.
+- `SEASTATE`: Numerical codes specifying sea state on the image, recorded at regular intervals.  based on the Beaufort scale as follows: 0 for calm seas resembling a mirror, 1 for seas with ripples, 2 for small wavelets, 3 for the beginning of breaking crests, and 4 for small waves lengthening with numerous whitecaps.
 Values expected are 0 to 7.
 Data type: numeric (1 character). <br>
 - `TURBIDITY`: Numerical codes specifying water turbidity level based on visibility into the water, recorded at regular intervals.
-Values expected are 1 = No turbidity, 2 = Medium turbidity, 3 = Strong turbidity.
+Values expected are 1 = No turbidity, 2 = Medium turbidity that limited visibility under water, 3 = Strong turbidity that had no visibility underwater.
 Data type: numeric (1 character).<br>
 - `ICE`: Numerical codes specifying ice coverage, recorded at regular intervals.
 Data type: numeric (1 character).<br>
 - `CLARITY`: Numerical codes specifying air clarity, recorded at regular